 Movies like Bonnie & Clyde spelled the end for big-budget Hollywood musicals.

 |Jazz Hands Jamboree|

-For several years I really considered Shirley MacLaine's performance in Sweet Charity to be one of her best.
-But much in the way that the film itself plays better if you've never seen the Fellini masterpiece upon which it is based (Nights of Cabiria), MacLaine's performance as Charity is a lot more persuasive if you've never seen her in 1958's Some Came Running.
+For many years I really considered Shirley MacLaine's performance in Sweet Charity to be one of her best.
+But much in the way that the film itself plays better if you've never seen the Fellini masterpiece upon which it is based (1957s Nights of Cabiria), MacLaine's Charity is a lot more persuasive if you've never seen her in 1958's Some Came Running.
 They're essentially the same role.
-The major difference being that MacLaine in Some Came Running is touching and tragic, while her Charity Hope Valentine is a little strenuously waifish and not a little exhausting.
-A film director once made the observation that audiences root for and sympathize with a character struggling NOT to burst into tears.
-Sweet Charity has so many moments of MacLaine exploding into mascara-streaked tears that by the third or fourth time, you've grown somewhat numb to her suffering.
+The major difference being that MacLaine in Some Came Running is touching and tragic, while her Charity Hope Valentine leans toward strenuous waifishness, and can prove more than a little exhausting.

 Sweet Charity has a killer musical score.
-Those six notes that start "Big Spender" are as iconic as the Jaws rumble or the moment Strauss meets the monolith in 2001: A Space Odyssey.
-Aside from the disposable "Rhythm of Life" number, I enjoy all the music in Sweet Charity...the arrangements are very much of the time and are very Austin Powers.
-Today's musicals seem to be comprised exclusively of tin-eared, sound-alike Randy Newman songs, or the score is a disconnected grab bag of ditties with their eye set on becoming Top-40 hits rather than suiting the material at hand.
+Those six notes Comprising the intro to "Big Spender" are as iconic and recognizable as the Jaws rumble or that Strauss-meets-monolith surge in 2001: A Space Odyssey.
+Aside from the disposable "Rhythm of Life" number, I enjoy all the music in Sweet Charity...the arrangements all being very much of the moment (that being the go go 60s) and terrifically energetic.

 |"It's ME!
 Charity!"|